Raku/doc-website/README.md

 ```
 in the cloned directory.
 There are a couple of C libraries that may need to be installed as well, such as OpenSSL and LibArchive (make sure to install the ``-dev`` versions).

-Cro is not in the META6.json file because it can fail in the testing stages in an automatic testing environment.
-However, Cro and Cro::HTTP is needed for serving the rendered files locally.
+Cro is needed for serving the rendered files locally.
+You may wish to install it separately.

 Syntax highlighting of Raku code in the documentation still requires a ``node.js`` stack.
 See the documentation for ``Raku::Pod::Render`` for more information.